foxBMS/foxbms-1/documentation/sphinx/getting_started/cabling/cabling.rst

 Are the schematic and layout source files available?
 ----------------------------------------------------

 Yes, the complete |foxbms| schematic and layout files are available in EAGLE format on GitHub.
 Refer to the HTML documentation section :ref:`hardware_design_resources`.

 Have both |MCU0| and |MCU1| to be connected?
 -------------------------------------------------------

-Yes, they should always tbe connected and configured to provide redundant monitoring and improved safety during software development in prototyping applications.
+Yes, they should always be connected and configured to provide redundant monitoring and improved safety during software development in prototyping applications.

 .. [ltc_datasheet6804] LTC6804 Datasheet http://cds.linear.com/docs/en/datasheet/680412fb.pdf
 .. [ltc_datasheet6811] LTC6811 Datasheet http://cds.linear.com/docs/en/datasheet/68111f.pdf